PrincetonCS-UCA/intro-lab-website/content/_index.md

 You have arrived at the website for Princeton University's Department of Computer Science's Intro COS Lab **hosted in Lewis Library, rooms 121 and 122**.
 Come to get _debugging help_ with programming assignments in any of the courses of the introductory COS curriculum (COS 109, 126, 217, and 226).

-# The lab for Saturday, 2/4 will take place at the white tables by the vending machines in Lewis!!

 # Useful Links

 1. **[Read once before going to queue](/how-to-effectively-use-intro-lab-tas/)**